duarteocarmo/duarteocarmo.com/content/pages/consulting.md

 Here are some selected problems I've helped solve in the past:

-- A *multi-modal corporate search engine* that helps employees get the information they need, fast.
+- A *multi-modal corporate search engine* that helps employees get the information they need, fast
 - End-to-end *NLP models that categorize 50M+ professionals*.
-For a next-gen lead prospecting platform.
+For a next-gen lead prospecting platform
 - A *large-scale end-to-end data pipeline* to analyze text from millions of companies.
 Used for ESG reporting
 - *AI and Cloud Strategy* for two large public institutions in the Nordics.
 Conceived, designed, and presented to the board
 - An *emotion recognition system* for call centers.
 Helping call center agents get visibility on the emotion/state of customers